raphaelsulzer/PixelsPointsPolygons/README.md

 ## Highlights

-- A global, multimodal dataset of aerial images, aerial lidar point clouds and building polygons
+- A global, multimodal dataset with aerial images, aerial lidar point clouds and building polygons
 - A library for training and evaluating SOTA deep learning methods on the dataset